smdocs/my-notes-on-papers/NP-complete/Prove.md

 # Steps to prove a problem X is NP Complete

-> General Idea: In order to prove that a problem is NP complete,we need to show that ot is noth in NP and at least as <b>hard</b> as any other problem in NP.
+> General Idea: In order to prove that a problem is NP complete,we need to show that it is both in NP and at least as <b>hard</b> as any other problem in NP.

 ### [Step 1: Show that problem X is in NP]()
 Argue that there is an efficient verifier for X. In other words, describe a verifier such that for any yes instance of X, there exists a certificate that the verifier will accept, and for any no instance of X, no such certificate exists.
 The running